nix064/odin-recipes/README.md

 The Dishes are:
 - Tonkotsu Ramen
-- Coconut Curry Chicken
+- Miso Ramen
-- Mango Curry Chicken
+- Spicy Shoyu Ramen